 Then check Back Issues for that issue number, and you can find links to readings, explanations, and exercises that practice that word and the others featured in that issue.
 (Practice pages for each issue are also given in the Academic Vocabulary Word Lists.)

 Many other sites also offer AWL practice.
-I'd start with Vocabulary Exercises for the A.W.L.
-You might also check the Links page on the official AWL site.
-These are the ones I know well enough to recommend.
-On the links page, the AWL Highlighter, AWL Gapmaker, and Compleat Lexical Tutor are great tools for teachers, though they would be harder to use for individual study.
+Check the Links page on the official AWL site.
+This is the site I know well enough to recommend.
+On that page, the AWL Highlighter, AWL Gapmaker, and Compleat Lexical Tutor are great tools for teachers, though they would be harder to use for individual study.

 If you prefer offline practice, there are several excellent books that teach Academic Word List vocabulary in context.
 I have used and highly recommend Focus on Vocabulary: Mastering the Academic Word List by Diane and Norbert Schmitt, two ESL teachers.